 5 Benefits of Prenatal Care

 2. Get accurate nutritional information.
 Your diet may have to go through some changes in order to meet the nutritional needs of your baby.
 Your doctor will be give you very specific information about your recommended dietary intake for the next nine months, including what you should not eat.
-Some of the most innocent foods, like lunch meat, hot dogs, and blue cheese dressing, will have to sidelined.
 Contrary to popular belief, pregnancy doesn’t mean you get to eat for two (sorry!).
-In fact, for a single baby you only need about 300 extra calories per day.
+In fact, for a single baby you only need about 350 extra calories per day.
 All of this information – and more – will be provided at your prenatal appointments.

 3. Keep track of your baby’s development.
 Your baby’s growth is a major indicator of how well he or she is doing in there.
 During your appointments, your doctor will measure your belly from sternum to the top of your pubic bone.
 These measurements help her to see how your baby is growing.
-Of course, modern technology will assist with that as well.
-Ultrasounds – now available in 3-D – will be strategically timed to verify your baby’s gender and development.
+Ultrasounds will be strategically timed to verify your baby’s gender and development.

 4. Schedule appropriate testing.
 Depending on your age, medical history, and family history, your OB/GYN may recommend certain tests.
 For example, an amniocentesis is a test that is done during the second trimester.
-It is used predominantly to check for genetic abnormalities, such as Down Syndrome, but can also be used to detect a potential uterine infection, to check on the baby’s health if you have Rh sensitization (when your baby has a different blood type than you) or to verify the maturity of the baby’s lungs.
-Other tests may be recommended as well but are only available if you’re getting regular prenatal care from an OB/GYN or midwife.
+It is used predominantly to check for genetic abnormalities, such as Down Syndrome, to check on the baby’s health if you have Rh sensitization (when your baby has a different blood type than you) or to verify the maturity of the baby’s lungs.
+Other tests may be recommended as well.

 You and your baby deserve the most compassionate and informed care available to ensure a healthy outcome.
 Contact Overlake OB/GYN to make an appointment or interview our OB and Midwifery staff.